 He believes in people, that everyone deserves a chance, and that everyone has something to offer.

-“It’s up to all of us to contribute to stronger, safer and more prosperous families and country.”
+“It’s up to all of us to contribute to stronger, safer and more prosperous families and communities.”